avisdutta15/Data-Structures-and-Algorithms/C++/Algorithms & Patterns/5. Backtracking/New/TopicOrder.md

 ## 3. Permutations (The "Ordering" Pattern)

 Problems where order matters.
 You must evaluate every element for every position, iterating from 0 each time while tracking used elements.

+For permutations, your thought process is: "*I have an empty slot.
+Out of all the elements I haven't used yet, which one should I put here?*" Because you can pick any unused element (not just elements strictly to the right of your current index), you use a `for` loop that always starts from 0, but you use a boolean array (or a set) called `used` to keep track of what is already in your current permutation.

 ```cpp
 class PermutationsPattern {